Judge tosses manslaughter charge in boat fire that killed 34 - KESQ

 Federal prosecutors countered that under the pre-Civil War statute, designed to hold steamboat captains and crew responsible for maritime disasters, they only needed to show Boylan acted with simple negligence, a unique standard for a felony.

-Wu said the case law on seaman’s manslaughter was inconsistent in appellate courts.
-Only a New Orleans appeals court had upheld the requirement that only simple negligence needed to be proven to win a conviction.
+Wu said the case law on the negligence standard was inconsistent in appellate courts.
+Only a New Orleans appeals court had upheld the requirement that prosecutors prove simple negligence to win a seaman’s manslaughter conviction.

-The judge’s ruling was sensible for relying on other appellate opinions that found gross negligence was a required element for the similar crime of involuntary manslaughter cases, Weisberg said.
-California and many other state courts also require proof of gross negligence for involuntary manslaughter.
+Kierstan Carlson, a Washington lawyer specializing in the shipping industry, said a dearth of published opinions on the issue presents a big risk for anyone facing the charge until more circuit courts or the Supreme Court weigh in.

+“When we speak to clients about potential exposure or risk under the statute, we warn them that simple negligence could be enough,” Carlson said.

-The difference between the two types of negligence is often viewed as whether someone should be slapped with civil damages or criminally punished for their behavior.
+The two types of negligence are often viewed as whether someone should be slapped with civil damages or criminally punished for their behavior, Weisberg said.

 Simple negligence would be if someone caused harm without ever considering the risks they took.
 It would be gross negligence if they considered the possible consequences but acted anyway.
 Gross negligence often incorporates an element of recklessness.